provider image

 • Recommend blood tests and imaging tests: These tests will rule out other potential causes of your symptoms.
 This is because many other conditions can cause symptoms that look like Parkinson’s disease.

-• Medications that reduce the movement symptoms
+• Medications that reduce the motor symptoms

 • Medications to help with the other symptoms, like depression or constipation